hunterjackson/docs/source/install.rst

 Latest Test Results
 -------------------

-To see the latest tests for the Connectors, in a docker, please vist Landoop's test github `here <https://github.com/Landoop/kafka-connectors-tests>`__
+To see the latest tests for the Connectors, in a docker, please visit Landoop's test github `here <https://github.com/Landoop/kafka-connectors-tests>`__
 Test results can be found `here <https://coyote.landoop.com/connect/>`__.

 An example for BlockChain is: